 Holiday Handprint Banner

 Handprint projects are the perfect way to take a holiday-themed snapshot of a moment in time.
 Why not create a decorative piece of winter cheer with a little paint, construction paper, colored pencils, and ribbon?
-Send students home with a memory for their loved ones, and a cheerful decor item to hang at home.
+Send students home with a memory for their loved ones, and a cheerful décor item to hang at home.

-Low-Preparation Holiday Group Activities
+Low Preparation Winter Holiday Group Activities

-Students are elves with presents (an 8.5” ball), attempting to keep it away from the Grinch with their feet.
+Students are elves with presents (a ball), attempting to keep it away from the Grinch with their feet.
 The Grinch, one designated student, is attempting to steal a gift from an elf, and when successful becomes an elf.
 The student who lost the ball is the new Grinch.
-This game requires a ball for each student (except for the designated Grinch), four quadrants of a playing area made from cones.
+This game requires a ball for each student (except for the designated Grinch), and four quadrants of a playing area made from cones.

 This game of tag requires a competitive spirit, cones to mark a playing area, and some scarves or fluff balls to signal who is “it.”
-The elves with the flags are “it” and must try to tag and freeze the other students or “reindeer”.
+The elves with the flags are “it” and must try to tag and freeze the other students or “reindeer.”
 When a reindeer is frozen, they must stand with their legs apart and can only be unfrozen when another reindeer crawls between their legs.

 Snowball Hoop Blaster